 Web crawling is, without a doubt, a complex trade; however if the target site in question employs dynamic coding practices, this complexity is further multiplied.
 Over the years, we have understood the technical nuances of web scraping and perfected our modus operandi to crawl websites which is dynamic in nature with high accuracy and efficiency.
 Here are some ways how we tackle the challenge of scraping dynamic websites.

-Some websites have different Geo/Device/OS/browser-specific versions that they serve depending on the variables.
+Some websites have different Geo/Device/OS/browser-specific versions that they serve to depend on the variables.
 This could give a great deal of confusion to the crawlers especially while figuring out how to extract the right version.
 This will need some manual work in terms of finding the different versions provided by the site and configuring proxies to fetch the right version as per the requirement.
 For geo-specific versions, the crawler is simply deployed on a server from where the required version of the site is accessible.

 Many web pages will only display the data that we need after receiving a certain input from the user.
-Let’s say you are looking for used car’s data from a particular geo-location on a classified site.
+Let’s say you are looking for used car data from a particular geo-location on a classified site.
 The website would first require you to enter the ZIP code of the location from where you need listings.
 This ZIP code must be sent to the website as a post request while scraping.
-We craft the post request using the appropriate parameters so as to reach the target page that contains all the data points to be scraped.
+We craft the post request using the appropriate parameters to reach the target page that contains all the data points to be scraped.

-Scraping dynamic web pages is extremely complicated and demands deep expertise in the field of web scraping.
+Scraping dynamic websites is extremely complicated and demands deep expertise in the field of web scraping.
 It also demands an extensive tech stack and well-built infrastructure that can handle the complexities associated with web data extraction.
-With our years of expertise and well-evolved web scraping infrastructure, we cater to data requirements where dynamic web pages are involved on a daily basis.
+With our years of expertise and well-evolved web scraping infrastructure, we cater to data requirements where dynamic web pages are involved daily.